The MIT Sloan MBA: What You Need To Know

 Sloan apparently likes the result so much it is going another step in that direction this year.
 Instead of asking applicants to respond to an essay question, the school is now only requiring a cover letter along with a resume.
-The school says the cover letter of 250 words or less is an opportunity to introduce yourself, describe your past successes, and explain why MIT Sloan’s MBA Program is the right place for you.
+The school says the cover letter of 250 words or less is an opportunity to introduce yourself, describe your past successes, and explain why the MIT Sloan School of Management MBA Program is the right place for you.
 Applicants can also submit an optional essay of 500 words or less and can do so via video or other multimedia.

 MIT Sloan’s two-year MBA Program is comprised of a combination of case studies, team projects, lectures, live case discussions, interactions with industry leaders, and hands-on lab classes.
 Throughout the first-semester core, students build the foundation of their MIT Sloan education.
 Working with a team of five or six classmates, they gain fundamental skills through required course work in economics, accounting, managerial communication, business statistics, and organizational processes (as well as an elective in either strategic marketing or finance).

 Only one-semester long, the core allows students freedom and flexibility in pursuing their personal goals throughout the rest of the program.
 And students enjoy the company and intellectual stimulation of their cohort — a group of roughly 60 students (made up of 10-12 teams) who take their courses together.